National Geographic Islander

 My adventure began at the Baltra Airport in the Galapagos Islands, one of the two main airports all visitors fly into.
-Waiting for us nearby at the dock in San Cristobal, was our beautiful ship, the M/S Islander, which offered us a very warm welcome.
-The Islander, a 48-passenger ship with stylish interiors, delicious cuisine and expert service, is operated by Lindblad, a company which partners with National Geographic.
+Waiting for us nearby at the dock in San Cristobal, was our beautiful ship, the National Geographic Islander, which offered us a very warm welcome.
+The Islander is a 48-passenger ship with stylish interiors, delicious cuisine and expert service.
 Our voyage had a National Geographic expert onboard, a Generalist, who helped me to understand exactly how the Galapagos Islands became inhabited with such unusual species and exotic plant life.
 I became fascinated by the Galapagos Islands' place in the whole of the world's ecology.

 Evidently plants and animals from different areas along the coasts of Central and South America, plus from the Amazon region, floated down rivers on plant matter rafts that eventually brought them to the sea.
 These rafts were then taken up by the Humboldt Current and transported to these volcanic islands off the coast of Ecuador.
 Forced to survive in unusual conditions, the different species that evolved successful survival strategies learned to thrive in this sometimes harsh, volcanic, tropical place.